basharast/RetroArch-ARM/cores/README.md

 Tested on UWP & WOA versions including quick tests for the contents

+# Copy

+Those in total are more than 10GB, there is no way I can get them uploaded,

+as well I have no interests to fill my profile with them as sources,

+to obtain the compress backup file please contact me at: bashar.astifan@outlook.com

 # Supported Cores
 ## Not updated, more cores added